-Besides the transnational and cross-sectoral mobility opportunities, the wide set of academic and non-academic partner institutions participating in the project offer hosting and secondment opportunities and training in research and T-shaped skills.
+Besides the transnational and cross-sectoral mobility opportunities, the wide set of academic and non-academic partner institutions participating in the project offered our researchers hosting and secondment opportunities and training in research and T-shaped skills.

-The DIRS project started in January 2016 and finishes in December 2020.
-As of October 2019 it is running together with the 6I-DIRS project, the second COFUND Doctorate Programme awarded by the European Commission to the University of Deusto.
+The DIRS project started in January 2016 and finished in December 2020.
+As of October 2019 it ran together with the 6I-DIRS project, the second COFUND Doctorate Programme awarded by the European Commission to the University of Deusto.

 You can meet the fellows of the DIRS and the 6iDirs project here.